 How Can Advertisers Use Facebook Stories?

 At this time, Facebook Stories Ads drive lower competition and therefore present lower CPM rates.
-Facebook’s Chief Product Officer, Chris Cox, expects Stories to be shared more often than news feed content in the future, and platform Creator, Mark Zuckerberg, has said that one of Facebook’s goals is to ensure that these ads perform as well as they do in the news feed.
+Facebook’s Chief Product Officer, Chris Cox, expects Stories to be shared more often than news feed content in the future.
+In addition, platform Creator, Mark Zuckerberg, has said that one of Facebook’s goals is to ensure that these ads perform as well as they do in the news feed.